LNAK10082U Urbanism Studio

 MSc Programme in Landscape Architecture

 This course is an advanced design studio.
-The studio simulates an architectural office and students are expected to work in teams.
+The studio simulates an architectural office with time for learning and reflection and students are expected to work in teams.

 Designing sustainable cities by introducing a strategic approach to urban planning is at the core of the course.
 A sustainable development is defined as a “development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (Brundtland Report 1987).
 Seventeen more specific sustainable development goals have been formulated by the UN in 2015 (www.sustainabledevelopment.un.org).
 Building sustainable cities and communities is one of the UN goals.
 Some of the most critical resources for the survival of future generations are climate stability and biodiversity.
 These are key areas within the field of landscape architecture and landscape architects thus have an important role to play in the development of future cities.